haiwen/seafile-admin-docs/manual/config/saml2_in_10.0.md

 # SAML 2.0 in version 10.0+

-In this document, we use Microsoft Azure SAML single sign-on app and Microsoft on-premise ADFS to show how Seafile integrate SAML 2.0.
-Other SAML 2.0 provider should be similar.
+In this document, we demonstrate how to integrate Seafile with SAML single sign-on.
+We will use the Microsoft Azure SAML single sign-on app, Microsoft on-premise ADFS, and Keycloak as three examples.
+Other SAML 2.0 providers should follow a similar approach.

 ## Preparations for SAML 2.0

-**First**, install xmlsec1 package:
+### Install xmlsec1 package (binary deployment only)

+!!! note "This step is not needed for Docker based deployment"

 ```
 $ apt update